MicrosoftDocs/cpp-docs/docs/windows/latest-supported-vc-redist.md

 ## Latest Microsoft Visual C++ Redistributable Version
 The latest version is `14.38.33135.0`

-The links below can be used to download this version for each of the supported architectures.
+Use the following links to download this version for each supported architecture:

 | Architecture | Link | Notes |
 |--|:-:|-:|